Grants for boys and girls clubs

 Foundations that support boys clubs and girls clubs

 Out of all grants made to boys and girls clubs, 78% came from small foundations with less than $10 million in assets.
 The top 10 grantmakers accounted for 75% of the dollar-value of grants to boys and girls clubs.
-Foundations funding boys and girls clubs also made grants to multiservice human service organizations, food banks, youth development programs, homeless shelters, and youth service organizations.
+Foundations funding boys and girls clubs also made grants to multiservice human service organizations, youth development programs, food banks, educational service providers, and emergency assistance programs.

 Foundation size